A Brief History of Personality Tests...

 Carl Jung (1922)

-Carl Jung, a Swiss psychologist, was the first man to theorize that people always prefer certain identifiable behaviors if they are given a free choice.
-He also said that on the basis of human preferences, they can be divided in different personality types.
-Due to the deafening noise of Freud’s theories, Carl Jung’s types were not taken seriously.
+Carl Jung, a Swiss psychologist, was the first man to theorize that people always prefer specific identifiable behaviors if they are given a free choice.
+He also said that by human preferences, they can be divided in different personality types.
+Due to the deafening noise of Freud’s theories, Carl Jung’s archetypes were not taken seriously.

 Myers Briggs and Katharine Briggs (1958)